Find Your Next Guardian! Call/text (785)434-4920

 At HELLERPRINZ Rottweilers, we understand that bringing a Rottweiler puppy into your home is an exciting and important decision.
 Below, we've answered some of the most common questions to help guide you through the process and provide clarity about our breeding practices and what to expect when adopting one of our puppies.

-To ensure our puppies go to the best homes, we require all potential buyers to fill out our Puppy Application Form.
+To ensure our puppies go to the best homes, we require all potential buyers to Call or Text us for an over the phones conversation.
 This helps us understand your lifestyle, family dynamics, and what you're looking for in a Rottweiler.
-After reviewing your application, we will contact you to discuss available puppies and guide you through the next steps.
+After connecting and chatting we will discuss available puppies and guide you through the next steps.

 The timeline for receiving a puppy can vary depending on the availability of litters.
-After you submit your application and are approved, we’ll keep you informed about upcoming litters and availability.
+We’ll keep you informed about upcoming litters and availability.
 We aim to match you with a puppy that fits your needs, so the timing will depend on what’s available at the time.

 Yes, we provide a health guarantee for all of our puppies.
-Each puppy is thoroughly examined and vaccinated before leaving our care.
-We also conduct genetic testing on both the sire and dam to ensure the puppies are free from hereditary health issues like hip dysplasia, elbow dysplasia, and heart problems.
+Each puppy is thoroughly examined by us and a Licensed Veterinarian and vaccinated before leaving our care.

-We take the time to get to know you through the application process, and we guide you in choosing the right puppy based on your lifestyle, activity level, and family dynamics.
+We take the time to get to know you through prior communication, and we guide you in choosing the right puppy based on your lifestyle, activity level, and family dynamics.
 Whether you're looking for a playful companion, a protective guard dog, or a calmer family dog, we ensure a good match between you and your future puppy.

-Yes, all of our puppies receive their first vaccinations before they go home with you, including core vaccinations like parvovirus, distemper, and rabies.
-They will also be dewormed to ensure a healthy start.
+Yes, all of our puppies receive their first vaccinations before they go home with you, including core vaccinations like parvovirus, distemper, Etc. They will also be dewormed and be given puppy safe necessary preventatives to ensure a healthy start.
+A Health Record is sent with each puppy, please take this to your Vet with you so they can continue your puppies Vaccinations and deworming properly.
+Then bring the record home and place it in a safe place.

-The price of our puppies depends on the litter, the pedigree of the parents, and other factors - generally between $3-$5K.
-After you submit your application, we will discuss pricing details, as well as the options available for payment and any deposits required.
+The price of our puppies depends on the litter, the pedigree of the parents, and other factors.
+As we speak we will discuss pricing details, as well as the options available for payment and any deposits required.

 Yes, we can arrange shipping or delivery for our puppies to most locations, depending on your proximity.
 We prefer to place puppies in homes where buyers can meet them in person, but we understand that travel may be necessary for some families.

-Our puppies are raised in a loving, well-socialized environment, with potty training introduced by six weeks of age.
-However, formal training should begin as soon as they arrive home.
+Our puppies are raised in a loving, well-socialized environment, with crate training introduced by six weeks of age.
+Formal training should begin as soon as they arrive home.
 We also recommend basic obedience training and socialization classes to help your puppy grow into a well-mannered adult.
 We're happy to provide training resources and guidance throughout your puppy’s development.

 When you bring your puppy home, they will be well-socialized, vaccinated, and ready to begin their new life with you.
+Understand they are in a different and new home and it is possible that your little one may take a few days to adjust.
 We provide you with a comprehensive puppy care packet that includes essential information on training, feeding, and general puppy care.
 We also offer ongoing support for the lifetime of your puppy.

 Preparing your home for a new puppy involves puppy-proofing your space, setting up a comfortable crate or bed, and ensuring you have the necessary supplies like food, bowls, toys, and grooming tools.
 We also recommend setting up a safe and quiet space where your puppy can adjust and feel secure.